Skip to content

 Preserving Her Voice for Future Generations

-My dearest wish in sharing this book is to honour Mum’s voice and keep her memories alive—not only for her grandchildren and great-grandchildren, but for everyone who lived through those remarkable times and for generations yet to come.
-These notebooks remain a lasting legacy, uncovering the inspiring true story of a young woman’s bravery during World War II, and offering a heartfelt tribute to the endurance of family, the courage of women, and the vibrant history of a vanished London.
+My deepest wish in sharing this book is to honour Mum’s voice and keep her memories alive—not just for her grandchildren and great-grandchildren, but for all who lived through those times and for future generations.

 Recent Posts